fssa-batch3/isac.abishek__web_project/README.md

-                Create an account
+                ### Create an account
-Scenario 1: Successfully create an account
+-Scenario 1: Successfully create an account
-Steps:
+-Steps:
-   *Navigate to the registration page.
+   1.Navigate to the registration page.
-   *Enter the required information such as name, email, and password.
+   2.Enter the required information such as name, email, and password.
-   *Click the "Create Account" button.
+   3.Click the "Create Account" button.
-Expected Result:
+-Expected Result:
-   *The user is redirected to the login page.
+   -The user is redirected to the login page.
 Create an account
 Scenario 1: Successfully login in to account
 Steps: